 I knew what I was doing.
 I wasn’t going to leave until the game was over.
 But I did not want my heart to be so engaged that I ended up crushed in defeat.
 Soon, God nudged me to go ahead and engage.
 Eventually, I pulled out of my funk and participated until the bitter end.

-But this time, after having been chided by the Lord, I kept my head up.
+Instead, after having been chided by the Lord, I kept my head up.
 I looked around and determined to trust my driver.
 After the night before, it was important to me to be engaged.
 And it was important for my daughter to know that I was not terrified of her driving (which would/could have made things worse for her).

 Enter active faith